 - public housing and community housing

 Help with renting in the private market

-We help people in public and community housing with a physical, intellectual, sensory or psycho-social disability that affects their housing need by:
+If you have a physical, intellectual, sensory or psycho-social disability that affects your housing need, we can help you by:

 - modifying public and community housing on a case-by-case basis

 - providing extra bedrooms for a live-in carer, or storing disability or medical equipment